GoogleCloudPlatform/datashare-toolkit/examples/weather/README.md

 the data is being reduced to share only three columns: the observation timestamp, the measurement's coordinates as a `GEOGRAPHY` type (manufactured by calling the [ST_GeogPoint](https://cloud.google.com/bigquery/docs/reference/standard-sql/geography_functions#st_geogpoint) function) column, and the mean temperature that comprises the observation.
-Datashare will also add a `cds_batch_id` column automatically, to associate groups of rows in the table with their specific ingestion cycle.
+Datashare will also add a `datashare_batch_id` column automatically, to associate groups of rows in the table with their specific ingestion cycle.

 ## Quick start